 In order to prevent unhealthy living conditions, ventilation has to be provided, failure to control condensation can affect areas that cannot be seen, such as roof spaces, where it can cause serious problems.
 Ventilation of these spaces is vital.

-Any alterations to the roof structure to form roof lights (skylights) or dormer windows need careful consideration so that they do not adversely affect the overall stability of the roof.
+Any alterations to the roof structure to form roof lights (skylights or solar tubes) or dormer windows need careful consideration so that they do not adversely affect the overall stability of the roof.
 The rules for windows on loft conversions are now the same as for new three storey houses.

 Generally the best advice if to contact your local council for advice, their local building control department is often happy to give free advice before work starts.
 You should also use reputable contractors and not part with your money until you have a certificate of completion from the buildings inspector from the local council to say that the work complies with the regulations.
 After all, the last thing you want is to have to tear it down and start again, this will cost you time, money and a lot of heartache.